TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Methodology

-While expressive, this tensor scales as $O\left(\prod_{i=1}^{3} (p_i^*+1)\right)$ and becomes intractable as the latent dimensions increase.
-To address this, we apply a \textbf{Canonical Polyadic Decomposition} (CP, also called CANDECOMP/PARAFAC), \cite{hitchcock1927expression, carroll1970analysis, harshman1970foundations}, which approximates the third-order tensor by a sum of $R$ rank-one tensors:
+These correspond to the seven structured regions illustrated in the tensor fusion module shown in Figure~\ref{fig:TF-DWGNet}.
+While expressive, this tensor scales as $O\left(\prod_{i=1}^{3} (p_i^*+1)\right)$, which becomes computationally intractable as the latent dimensions increase.
+To address this challenge, we apply a \textbf{Canonical Polyadic (CP) decomposition} (also called CANDECOMP/PARAFAC), \cite{hitchcock1927expression, carroll1970analysis, harshman1970foundations}, which approximates the third-order tensor $\mathcal{T}$ by the sum of $R$ rank-one tensors: